wenjuncai97/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

-1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for. useRouteMatch is used to provide access to the match object.
+When provided with no arguments, it returns the closest component or its parents.
 1. How would you explain form validation to someone who has never programmed before?
+Form validation is when the web server checks to see if the data being entered is in the correct format that the application has set.
 1. In 1-2 sentences, define end to end testing.
+End to end testing is when you test the entire software product to make sure the application flows as expected.
+It checks to see if all the integrated parts work as intended,

 ## Instructions